officialbloom711/GPt4o-Music-Bot-Discord/README.md

 GPT4o uses a `config.yml` file to manage its configuration.
 Customize it to your liking by adjusting settings such as command prefix, music sources, and API keys.

+## Commands (Prefix-based)

+Once the bot is running, you can use the following commands (with the default prefix `!`) to control the bot:

+- `!play [song name or link]` - Plays a song from YouTube, Spotify, etc.
+- `!skip` - Skips to the next song in the queue.
+- `!stop` - Stops the music and clears the queue.
+- `!pause` - Pauses the currently playing song.
+- `!resume` - Resumes paused music.
+- `!queue` - Displays the current playlist.
+- `!volume [1-100]` - Adjusts the volume of the bot.
+- `!np` - Shows the song currently playing.
+- `!remove [position]` - Removes a song from the queue at the specified position.
+- `!shuffle` - Shuffles the current queue.
+- `!filter [type]` - Applies a filter to the current track (e.g., bassboost, nightcore).

 ## Dependencies

 Here are some of the main dependencies used in GPT4o: